Roon Streaming 101

 Roon is a high performance service, and as a result it needs a reliable computer to call home.
 This home is known as a Core.
 Setting up a Core is as simple as putting the Roon App on any “hardwired” computer connected to your network.
 Users looking for faster performance and more features can purchase Roon’s own Core; the Nucleus.
 Nucleus’ sole purpose in life is to serve up your music in all of its digital bit glory without being slowed down by other systems running in the background.
 Less of a chance for hiccups, freezes, and reboots that interrupt your listening.
 There are also other devices that you can utilize for your core- which device you use comes down to personal preference.

 You will need a “Roon Ready” endpoint that is hardwired to your network.
 Most Roon endpoints (which are the devices that receive the info from what you select and play), can be turned on and off wirelessly from your iPad, smartphone, or computer.
 You can go to the Roon website and see their listing of Roon ready devices- there are quite a lot and more are added regularly.
 You can group several endpoints together to play music simultaneously in multiple rooms, all while having individual volume control of each zone (as the line goes “ya gotta keep it separated”).
 This is really where the Roon Nucleus comes in handy; it has the horsepower to send out several HD streams with no issues.
 We have 9 Roon enabled rooms at the store and I can fire all of them up playing different songs with no hiccups at all.
 That’s a ton of bits.
 Ok, now we have the main ingredients for a Roon system.
 Next is the subscription stuff.
-Roon is $120 a year or $500 lifetime, Tidal and Qobuz are $20 a month each for lossless audio streaming.
+Roon is $120 a year or $700 lifetime, Tidal and Qobuz are around $20 a month each for lossless audio streaming.
 You don’t need both.
 I like both because Tidal will offer CD quality, 44.1/16bit and MQA files while Qobuz will also give CD quality but also will go up to 192/24bit files (which sound pretty damn good).
-So for $50 a month, basically buying 3-4 CD’s, you get better sound plus unlimited listening (and a lifetime worth of music).
+So for about $50 a month, basically buying 3-4 CD’s, you get better sound plus unlimited listening (and a lifetime worth of music).
 Really an amazing deal.
 Tidal and Qobuz also have offline downloads which allow you to take any music with you on your phone.
 Here’s a scenario that happens quite often with me- I’m listening at home and find some new cool music I’ve never heard before.
 Its 2am and I need to go to bed ( the worst part of Roon: not enough time in the day!), so I save a couple of albums from that artist onto my phone as an “offline download” then stream them in my car when I’m driving the next day.
 Sometimes I find an artist I love, sometimes I want to keep looking elsewhere- its throwing darts.
 Every once in awhile you get some bullseyes and Roon makes it easy to experience that new content.
 A lot of this music is stuff that you can’t go out and find easily.
 And you definitely won’t hear it played on the radio.
 If you have unlimited data you can live stream Tidal and Qobuz while on the go for higher resolution without the need to offline download.
 Just another perk of Tidal and Qobuz.

 The shot above is the Overview page that allows users to create their own customized library.
 As an example; if one user is a big metal head and you are not, your user profile can hide the whole metal genre.
 You can also do a “Focus” from this page which allows you to follow a particular genre, artist, band, resolution, etc. Very cool if you are having a mellow dinner party and want to continue playing that light jazz that randomly popped up while streaming.